Reduce the risk of sickness and boost your immune system with these foods!

 4. Green Tea

-Garlic contains both anti-pathogens and antioxidants, making it valuable for immune system support.
-Think of the cold as a vampire, and the garlic is here to ward it away and protect you!
+Garlic contains anti-pathogens and antioxidants, making it valuable for immune system support.
+Think of the cold as a vampire, and the garlic is here to ward it off and protect you!

 7. Sweet Potato